 Owning and running a business may sound like a straightforward task on paper, but once the ball is rolling many owners discover there is a lot more to understand than they initially predicted.

-One of these things is the director’s loan account (DLA).
+One of these things is the director’s loan account.

-While a DLA won’t set your pulse racing, understanding the ins and outs of this topic will keep you on the right side of the law and open your eyes to the tax obligations that go hand-in-hand with this element of a limited company.
+While a directors loan account won’t set your pulse racing, understanding the ins and outs of this topic will keep you on the right side of the law and open your eyes to the tax obligations that go hand-in-hand with this element of a limited company.

 Our team of tax experts have broken down everything you need to know about a director’s loan account below.